 4th Annual Ticketing Innovations Summit: Interview With The Chairman Ralph Gambetta

-Before the 4th Annual Ticketing Innovation Summit in Berlin, we had the opportunity to interview the chairman, Ralph Gambetta.
+Before the 4th Annual Ticketing Innovation Webinar, we had the opportunity to interview the chairman, Ralph Gambetta.
 Ralph is the Secretary General for Calypso Networks Association.

-In our interview, Ralph shares his experience in the industry as well as what he expects from the summit.
+In our interview, Ralph shares his experience in the industry as well as what he expects from the webinar.
 Let's see what he has to say:

 You attend many ticketing conferences throughout the year.
 What impact do you see these conversations having on the ticketing market?